Kwodhan/prismic-migrator/README.md

 Before submitting the document, the pipeline runs a `fix` pass on each validator:

 - **AssetValidator fix** - resolves missing images by matching the source asset filename against the target asset library.
 If a match is found, the image field (including thumbnails) is updated with the target asset URL.
 If no match is found, the field is cleared.
 - **LinkDocumentValidator fix** - checks whether the linked document exists in the target by `uid`.
 If found, the relationship field is updated with the target document reference.
+Certains documents doesn't have a `uid`, so in that case we're looking for an exact match of the content in documents of the same type.
+If no match is found, the field is cleared.
 - **LinkMediaValidator fix** - resolves missing media links by filename match in the target asset library.
 If no match is found, the link is cleared.

 ### Migration result dialog